george11642/BlackPill/PRD.md

 | 1.0 | Oct 27, 2025 | Initial PRD (comprehensive spec) | Product Team |

 ---
-Also i want just 2 env files, one in backend and one in mobile **END OF DOCUMENT**
+Also i want just 2 env files, one in backend and one in mobile.
+**END OF DOCUMENT**

 This PRD is the authoritative specification for Black Pill.
 All development must adhere to these requirements.
 Changes require Product Team approval and version increment.